djaus2/CC2650SensorTag-CS/README.md

 - **Note:** When manually read, a sensor's Notifications are stopped.
 Can re-enable
 - Enable/Disable only impact sensor Notifications , not the sesnor.
 - Properties are displayed on a separate page.
+- Implemented UI as SplitView with most buttons in the SlitView Pane on left.

 **NOTE**
 PS I think that there might be a problem with GATT on the Creator Editions of Windows 10.